AlexSugak/getsky-trade/db/README.md

 We use MySql as a main database, storing all adverts, users, messages etc.
 The DB schema is managed using [migrate](https://github.com/mattes/migrate) <br/>
-The DB access code is generated using [xo](https://github.com/xo/xo)
+The DB access code is implemented using [sqlx](https://github.com/jmoiron/sqlx)

 ## Changing schema